-After a slip and fall accident, 18-wheeler or trucking accident, car accident, or any other type of accident, you may be facing significant medical bills.
+After a slip and fall, trucking accident, car accident, or any other type of accident, you may be facing significant medical bills.
 These days, just one visit to the ER can cost thousands or even tens of thousands of dollars.
-Our clients are often confused about whether their health insurance will be paying their medical bills following an accident.

 The short answer is yes, you can absolutely use (and should use) your health insurance following an accident to pay your medical bills even if the accident is someone else’s fault.

-A lot of our clients are under the impression that they cannot use their health insurance if they were involved in an automobile accident or have a claim or case pending.
-This is not true!
-We know we pay enough these days for our health insurance, from monthly payments, out of pocket expenses, and deductibles (that are often times thousands of dollars on their own).
+Many of our clients are under the impression that they cannot use their health insurance if they were involved in an automobile accident or have a claim or case pending.
+This is not true.
 If you are hurt in an accident, you can 100% use your health insurance to pay for your medical bills from the accident.

-What that means, simply, is that you are entitled to collect 100% of the bills that went to your insurance company, not just what they paid your healthcare provider.
-So, if your Emergency Bill was $10,000, you are entitled to seek $10,000 from a tortfeasor even if the insurance company only paid the doctor $1,000.
+What that means, simply, is that you are entitled to collect 100% of the bills that went to your insurance company, not just what your insurance company paid your healthcare provider.